-- 4.144.12 If an allegationa complaint of a breach of the Code of Conduct, on its face, is with respect to the non-compliance of a Board policy with a separate and more specific complaints resolution procedure, the allegation complaint shall be processed under that procedure. - 4.154.13 It is expected that whenever possible, allegations of a breach of the Code of Conduct by a trustee shall be investigated using the Informal Review Process.
-It is recognized that from time to time a contravention of the Code may occur that is trivial, or committed through inadvertence, or an error of judgment made in good faith.
-In the spirit of collegiality and the best interests of the Board, the first purpose of alerting a trustee to a breach of the Code is to assist the trustee in understanding his/her obligations under the Code.
-It is expected that wWhenever possible, allegations of a breach of the Code of Conduct by a trustee complaints shall be investigated managed using the Informal Review Process.
-Only serious and/or recurring breaches of the Code by a trustee should be investigated following the Formal Review Process. - 4.164.14 Notwithstanding 4.13, the Integrity Commissioner determines whether a complaint is managed through the Informal Review Process or the Formal Review Process.
-There are two methods for conducting an investigation of an allegation of a breach of the Code of Conduct: - i.
+- 4.154.13 If an allegation a complaint of a breach of the Code of Conduct, on its face, is with respect to the non-compliance of a Board policy with a separate and more specific complaints resolution procedure, the allegation complaint shall be processed under that procedure. - 4.164.14 Notwithstanding 4.13, the Integrity Commissioner determines whether a complaint is managed through the Informal Review Process or the Formal Review

+P.073.GOV

+Process.There are two methods for conducting an investigation of an allegation of a breach of the Code of Conduct:

+- i.
 Informal Review Process; or - ii.
 Formal Review Process.